ELSA-Project/ELSA-ABM/README.md

 More details are available in the Getting_started.pdf file in the doc/ folder on how to use them.
 Automatically generated documentation is also available in the doc/ folder.

+# For MAC OS

+The installation has only been tested marginally on MAC OS.
+Everything should be easy for the tactical layer, because there are no dependencies.
+For the strategic, most of the modules are easily installable, using a package manager.
+The only exception is basemap, which is used by the code to draw some maps.
+The issue seems to be in the installation of a dependency of basemap, GEOS, but solutions exist online.
+The alternative is to comment all the import of basemap in the code, which are only used for post-processing.
+The rest of the setup should be the same.

 # License